 Pyramid Lake Paiute Tribe Museum & Visitors Center

-Many know spectacular high desert Pyramid Lake for unmatched world-class fishing opportunities, impressive wildlife viewing opps and all around stunning scenery and vistas that seem to stretch beyond every bend.
-The natural history features found here are extraordinary to say the very least, but a trip to this desert lake is incomplete without learning its significance to the Pyramid Lake Paiute Tribe, who have lived around the lake for centuries.
-For a window into this meaningful history, head to Nixon, where the Pyramid Lake Museum & Visitor Center provides a look into the natural and sacred cultural history important to the region.
+Many know the spectacular, high-desert Pyramid Lake for world-class fishing opportunities, unmatched wildlife viewing, and all-around stunning scenery and vistas that seem to stretch beyond every bend.
+The natural features found here are extraordinary to say the least, but a trip to the lake is incomplete without learning its significance to the Pyramid Lake Paiute Tribe, who have lived around these waters for centuries.
+Head to Nixon (about 20 miles north of Fernley) to visit the Pyramid Lake Paiute Tribe Museum and Visitors Center, where you’ll get to know the sacred culture and meaningful history that surrounds this region.

-Though the Pyramid Lake Paiute reservation was made official by the Bureau of Indian Affairs in 1859, people have been living at Pyramid Lake for thousands of years.
-A remnant of glacial Lake Lahontan, Pyramid Lake has been home to the Northern Paiute who lived off the Tui Chub and Lahontan Cutthroat Trout—both native (or endemic) fish species to Pyramid.
+Though the Pyramid Lake Paiute Reservation was made official by the Bureau of Indian Affairs in 1859, people have been living at Pyramid Lake for thousands of years.
+A remnant of glacial Lake Lahontan, Pyramid Lake is home to the Northern Paiute tribe who continue to fish the cui-ui and Lahontan cutthroat trout—both native (or endemic) fish species to the lake.
+All visitors are welcome at the Pyramid Lake Paiute Tribe Museum and Visitors Center.

 The Great Stone Mother